Cordoba City - Fascinating Fact 2 - Leather and whips

 Cordoba leatherwork

-As well as the typical collections of archaeology, fine art and bullfighting paraphernalia, Cordoba also has some more unusual museums: leather art, patios and torture.
+As well as the typical collections of archaeology, fine art and bullfighting paraphernalia, Cordoba also has several more unusual museums: leather art, patios and torture.
 The city is famous for its leatherwork, and its most historic technique, guadameci, is an intricate embossed design with gold, silver and coloured paint, unique to Cordoba, which dates back to the 10th century.
 Visit the Casa Museo Arte Sobre Piel to see the life's work of the craftsman who revived guadameci.
-A more gruesome experience can be provided at the Galeria de la Tortura, appropriately located in the Jewish quarter, full of torture instruments (as seen on TV's Aguila Roja) which offer an insight into the 700-year Inquisition´s delightful methods of extracting forced confessions.
+A more gruesome experience can be provided at the Galeria de la Tortura, appropriately located in the Jewish quarter, full of torture instruments (as seen on Spanish TV's Aguila Roja series) which offer an insight into the delightful methods of extracting forced confessions used by the Catholic Church's notorious 356-year Inquisition.

-• Fact 2 - Torture and leather- not a kinky movie, but a taste of a couple of less well-known Cordoba museums
+- Fact 2 - Torture and leather - a taste of a couple of less well-known Cordoba museums

 Fascinating Facts - Home